 - 1/2 cup cooked, cooled oatmeal (not the instant kind)

-Mix ingredients in a small bowl.
+Mix the ingredients in a small bowl.
 Apply and leave on skin for 15 minutes, then rinse.

 7. Egg White & Oatmeal Mask for Oily Skin